 The Dow Jones gained 1.3 per cent to close at 34,870, the S&P 500 added 1.1 per cent to 4,370 and the Nasdaq closed almost 1 per cent higher at 14,702 posting new highs.
 Over the week, the Dow rose 0.2 per cent while the S&P 500 and Nasdaq both gained 0.4 per cent.

 Major banks rose ahead of earnings this week with Goldman Sachs jumped 3.6 per cent while JP Morgan Chase rose 3.2 per cent.
 Apple climbed 1.3 per cent to set its first all-time high since January.

 Pfizer added 1 per cent on news that the biotech is working on a booster for its Covid-19 vaccine to target the Delta variant.
 Chinese ride-hailing provider Didi Global rebounded 7.3 per cent.
-The company has been targeted by China’s cyberspace watchdog launched an investigation to crackdown on data security issues.European and UK markets enjoy gains amid bargain hunting
+The company has been targeted by China’s cyberspace watchdog after they launched an investigation to crackdown on data security issues.European and UK markets enjoy gains amid bargain hunting

 Across the Atlantic, London’s FTSE closed 1.3 per cent higher, boosted by Financials and Miners.
 Paris gained 2.1 per cent and Frankfurt closed 1.7 per cent higher.
 Britain’s economy expanded by a slower-than-expected 0.8 per cent growth in May when compared to April.
 BHP rose 4.3 per cent while Rio Tinto gained 4.1 per cent.
 Travel stocks took off as Britain plans to scrap quarantine for fully vaccinated arrivals.
 Though in Europe last week, the World Health Organization has warned that a new wave of Covid-19 is inevitable, with cases of the Delta variant on the rise.Asian markets mixed amid Covid-19 spread